fastfruits/fastfruits/README.md

 - **C#:** Proficient in building desktop applications and games with Unity.

 ### Web Development
-- **HTML & CSS:** Strong understanding of web design principles and responsive design techniques.
+- **HTML & CSS:** Good understanding of web design principles, responsive design techniques, and an engaging website format and style.
-- **JavaScript:** Adept at creating dynamic and interactive web applications using vanilla JavaScript and frameworks like React.
+- **JavaScript:** Adept at creating dynamic and interactive web applications using vanilla JavaScript and frameworks like React and Vite.

 ## 📂 Projects